Local Government (Administration) Regulations 1996

 It is important that the assessment process is consistent for all applicants.
-For example, each applicant is asked the same interview questions which are related to the selection criteria and each are provided with the same information and undertake the same assessments.
+For example, each applicant is asked the same interview questions which are related to the selection criteria, and each are provided with the same information and undertake

 The appointment decision by the council should be based on the assessment of all measures used, including: